scrollback/objectlevel/README.md

 ### What's new

+#### v0.1.9
+- The `start` and `end` parameters of queries have been renamed `gte` and `lte` to reduce confusion while querying in the reverse direction, and for consistency with the `eq` parameter.
+If you use range queries, you must update your code.
+- There was a bug in the bitwise-comparable encoding of some large negative numbers.
+This has been fixed.

 #### v0.1.8
 - Fixed a bug where .del() didn't work sometimes.
 - Added the ability to efficiently return link data for a single link, where both endpoints are known.